Book Now

 • Lower-quality click systems that loosen over time and create gaps

-• Off-gassing concerns: budget vinyl from unknown manufacturers may not meet EPA indoor air quality standards
+• Off-gassing concerns: budget flooring from unknown manufacturers may not meet emissions standards

 • No attached underlayment, which means extra cost and a less comfortable floor